|

 Confederate independence.
 Within weeks, the Confederacy

-major defeat at Perryville.
+had suffered another major defeat at Perryville.

-generals enjoyed the greatest advantage
+And the Union generals enjoyed the greatest advantage

-of the
+of the 18-month war.

-The Army of the Potomac, once again,
+The Army of the Potomac, once again, moved forward

 toward Richmond.
-As before, the move
+As before, the movement was too long

 delayed to have the desired effect.
 The Army of

-Northern Virginia cut them off and
+Northern Virginia cut them off and made their stand

 at Fredericksburg.
 Still enjoying a vast advantage

-in numbers, the Union army, now under Ambrose
+in numbers, the Union army, now under Ambrose Burnside,

 attempted a frontal assault.
 The Confederate army,

-ground, six times drove the federal
+commanding high ground, six times drove the federal

 troops back, inflicting extensive damage while

-half the Union casualties.
+receiving less than half the Union casualties.

 As 1863 began, Lincoln's resolve to "restore